 9. Portrait of a Woman with a Man at a Casement

 Fra Filippo Lippi | 1440 | Tempera on Wood | Gallery 602

-The life of Fra Filippo Lippi is as fascinating as reading a book, if not even more so!
+The life of Fra Filippo Lippi is as fascinating as reading a book—if not even more so!
 Orphaned at a young age, his aunt gave him over to a monastery.
-According to Giorgio Vasari, pirates kidnapped him and help him for 18 months as a slave until he painted a portrait of his owner.
+According to Giorgio Vasari, pirates kidnapped him and held him for 18 months as a slave until he painted a portrait of his owner.

 Later in life, he had quite the scandal since he ended up having a relationship with a young nun, Lauri Buti.
-Apparently, he was caught and tortured and was only released after Cosimo de Medici stepped in to save him!
-On a side note, the union of the painter and his nun lover resulted in them getting married and having a son, Filippino Lippi who was a magnificent painter in the later 15th century.
+Apparently, he was caught and tortured and was only released after Cosimo de Medici stepped in to save him.
+On another side note, the union of the painter and his nun lover resulted in them getting married and having a son, Filippino Lippi, who was a magnificent painter in the later 15th century.

 Lippi’s task was complicated by the Italian preference for the profile view as opposed to the three-quarter view preferred north of the Alps.MET Official Archives